skalenetwork/libBLS/README.md

 3. Signing
 4. Verification

 libBLS uses the alt_bn128 (Barreto-Naehrig curve) elliptic curve to be compatible with [Ethereum's cryptography](https://ethereum.github.io/yellowpaper/paper.pdf) and provides 128 bits of security.
 Also, it provides opportunity to generate secret keys with DKG algorithm that supports the same curve.

+libBLS for the most part corresponds to [BLS signature standard](https://tools.ietf.org/html/draft-boneh-bls-signature-00).
+This work is still in progress and is going to be improved in the next couple of month.

 ## Perfomance Specifications